jflm/sspm/README.md

 Happy days.

+## Running tests

+There is (now) a very rudimentary test runner to help avoid regressions for issues that have been fixed.
+To run all the tests, just run `./test.sh`.

+You can also run an individual test file with `tests/<test_name>.sh`.

+For simplicity's sake, because we are using Bash for everything and it's mental, tests should all be run when your cwd is the top level 'sspm' directory.

 ## Limitations

 The key limitation with this tool is in the 'set password' functionality.
 The tool makes use of the MacOS `security` utility, which takes the